 Apple FINALLY announces that it will allow Siri integration on certain devices

-Apple, for the first time (and after years of unavailability), will allow Siri integration with Spotify, letting users on certain devices with iOS 13 control Spotify using their voice.
-However, you still can’t choose Spotify as the default music player.
-And unless you mention our name (“I want to play [X] on Spotify”), every time you give a command to play audio, Siri will default to Apple Music and so will your Apple device.
+Apple, for the first time (and after years of unavailability), allowed Siri integration with Spotify in April 2020, letting users on certain devices with iOS 13 control Spotify using their voice.
+However, you still couldn’t choose Spotify as the default music player.
+At that point,unless you mentioned our name (“I want to play [X] on Spotify”), every time you give a command to play audio, Siri would still default to Apple Music and so would your Apple device.
 (Not much of a win.)
 Over a year later, Siri will finally ask what music service you prefer to play from and will ultimately learn your preference overtime.